 B. Research briefs (about 2 pages) should include:

 - 1. Background of the Study: Provide the context and purpose of the study. - 2.
-Focus of Study: Include the research questions or the aims of the study. - 3.
-Research Design: Describe how the research was carried out. - 4.
-Participants: Describe the participants involved in the study. - 5.
-Key Findings: State the main findings. - 6.
-Significance of Findings: State the importance of the above findings.
+Focus of Study: Include the research questions or the study's aims. - 3.
+Research Design: Describe how the research was carried out.